H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 A typical query against a collection includes:

 - `query_texts`: list of query strings to embed and search,
-- `n_results`: number of nearest neighbors to return per query,
+- `n_results`: number of nearest neighbours to return per query,
 - `where`: optional metadata filter (for example, restricting to certain `source_table` values or to entities in a given county),
 - `include`: fields to return (for example, `["metadatas", "documents", "distances"]`).